-Ethanol Extraction Systems are implemented in one of two operational choices: batch with centrifugal, static, or dynamic chambers or fully continuous counter current systems including decanting centrifugation.
-Systems to extract from 1,000 pounds per day biomass on through to multiple tons per day of biomass extraction are available to match the client operations in either single or redundent lines depending on client operational strategic choices.
-Our systems include everything that is necessary from the alcohol metering tank, feed pump, extractor, discharge pump, storage tank for extract liquid, heat exchanger, connecting piping and valves, and controls.
-Operation temperature is dependent on client goals from ambient to -60 degrees C.
+Ethanol Extraction Systems are manufactured and implemented in one of two operational choices: batch with centrifugal, static, or dynamic chambers or fully continuous counter current systems including decanting centrifugation.
+Systems to extract from 1,000 pounds per day biomass on through to 25 tons per day of biomass extraction are available to match the client operations in either single or redundent lines depending on client operational strategic choices.
+Our systems include everything that is necessary from the alcohol metering tank, feed pump, extractor (batch or fully continuous), discharge pump, storage tank for extract liquid, heat exchangers, connecting piping and valves, cooling utilities and PLC controls.
+Operational temperature is dependent on client goals from ambient to -60 degrees C.

 Solvent Recovery Systems are implemented to remove the ethanol (or isopropanol) from the extract normally utilizing falling film evaporators.
 Mass balance of the feed to this processing step is typically 5% or less extract requiring two processing steps, the first, falling film evaporation, to remove the majority of the solvent from the extract in a single pass with a very short residence time and the second stage to complete the drying of the extract to ready it for decarboxylation using a pot still which is slowly agitated with a teflon tipped anchor impellar.
-These systems are built to match the solvent evaporation rate necessary from the extraction system and include hourly ethanol evaporation rates of 50Kg/h, 100Kg/h, 200Kg/h, 400Kg/h, 800Kg/h, 1000Kg/h, 2000Kg/h, 5000Kg/h or larger systems in either single or redundent process lines.
+These systems are built to match the solvent evaporation rate necessary coming from the extraction system and include hourly ethanol evaporation rates of 50Kg/h, 100Kg/h, 200Kg/h, 400Kg/h, 800Kg/h, 1000Kg/h, 2000Kg/h, 5000Kg/h or larger systems in either single or redundent process lines.

 Decarboxylation Systems are built to take the dried extract oil from the solvent recovery system and hold at an elevated temperature long enough to decarboxylate the extract.
 These specially designed SS316L vessels are jacketed for the use of hot oil to heat the contents and have special anchor impellers with teflon tips to slowly agitated the extract and discharge completely after decarboxylation.